 Tenant Sanctuary is a tenant education service located in Santa Cruz, California.
 Opening our doors in April 2019, our mission is to empower tenants by educating them on their rights and providing the tools to pursue those rights.
 Our tenant counselors are volunteers dedicated to the cause of tenant empowerment and education.
 We also provide free public educational events on a regular basis through the help of our community partners and advisors.

-Beginning in September 2019, Tenant Sanctuary will host free legal clinics to tenants in the city of Santa Cruz.
+Tenant Sanctuary hosts free legal clinics to tenants in the city of Santa Cruz.
 Our attorney will be present to assist any tenants with a tenant-landlord issue.
 Tenant Sanctuary will not be providing legal representation to any tenants, but welcomes any tenant with a legal question to bring their relevant paperwork and talk to the attorney and our counselors.

 What do we believe?